SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.5.md

 When triggered, this action will center the map shown in a specified *Generic map* component on a specified location (defined by a latitude and a longitude).

-#### Dashboards app & Low-code apps: New 'Text' feed [ID_35902]
+#### Dashboards app & Low-code apps: New 'Text input' feed [ID_35902]

 <!-- MR 10.4.0 - FR 10.3.5 -->

-The new *Text* feed is a text box that exposes the entered text as a string feed that can currently be consumed by GQI queries and script parameters in low-code app actions.
+The new *Text input* feed is a text box that exposes the entered text as a string feed that can currently be consumed by GQI queries and script parameters in low-code app actions.

-When configuring this new *Text* feed, you can optionally specify a label, an icon and a placeholder.
+When configuring this new *Text input* feed, you can optionally specify a label, an icon and a placeholder.
 You can also indicate whether the text box should allow multiple lines of texts and whether it should feed its value when triggered by the following events:

 - On Enter
 - On Focus lost